2019-20 Big Data Bowl

 Chart and compare the NFL Football Operations stats you're looking for with the NFL's data tool.

 Get a snapshot of the current NFL game stats, updated weekly during the regular season.

-Recap of the NFL's inaugural Big Data Bowl.
+Recap of the NFL's second annual Big Data Bowl.

 Next Gen Stats data — which includes location, speed, acceleration, and velocity for all players on the field — was one of several data sets that are available to participants.